Povilas Plechavičius: Winter

 The situation was worsened by the Soviet westward offensive of 1918–1919, when the Soviet Red Army was approaching Lithuania.
 Local Bolsheviks were emboldened by this and began creating Revolutionary committees, also known as Soviets.
 By the end of 1918, they had formed Soviets in Skuodas, Salantai, Ylakiai, Leckava, Tirkšliai, Viekšniai, Plungė, and Židikai.
 The Bolshevik Soviets tried to consolidate their power through murder, terror, and robbery, hoping to subjugate Lithuania to Soviet Russia.

-When the Bolsheviks seized control of Seda in late 1918, the two militarily experienced brothers Povilas and Aleksandras, supported by the local population, began to organize a local partisan unit.
+When the Bolsheviks seized control of Seda in late 1918, the two veteran brothers Povilas and Aleksandras, supported by the local population, began to organize a local partisan unit.
 Plechavičius began organizing the partisans after first receiving weapons from the inhabitants and, later on, also from the German military units in Latvia.
 Plechavičius taught military drills to the partisans and the militiamen that joined them.
 They also had basic shooting practice.
 Their activity centred on Skuodas.
 Plechavičius was assigned military commander of Skuodas and its surroundings by the Council of Lithuania.